Reletting Costs definition

 Reletting Costs shall have the meaning given to it in Section 12.2(A) hereof.

-Reletting Costs all reasonable and customary expenses incurred by Landlord in connection with repossession, removal and reletting of the Leased Premises in accordance with Sections 10.2 and/or 10.3, including, without limitation, any reasonable alterations and/or repairs to the Leased Premises, or any allowance relating to the same, deemed necessary or advisable by Landlord in connection with reletting, any lease commission and other fees or forms of compensation payable to brokers, and any attorneys' fees and court costs payable in connection with reletting.
+Reletting Costs all expenses incurred by Landlord in connection with repossession, removal and reletting of the Leased Premises, including without limitation any alterations and/or repairs to the Leased Premises deemed necessary or advisable by Landlord in connection with reletting, any lease commission and other fees or forms of compensation payable to brokers and any attorneys' fees and court costs payable in connection with reletting.

 Reletting Costs.
 Expenses incurred by Lessor in connection with the reletting of the Leased Properties in whole or in part after an Event of Default, including without limitation attorneys’ fees and expenses, brokerage fees and expenses, marketing expenses and the cost of repairs and renovations reasonably required for such reletting.
 Renewal Term: A period for which the Term is renewed in accordance with Section 1.3.
 Rent: Collectively, Base Rent and Additional Charges.
 Replacement Cost: The actual replacement cost of the Leased Properties, including an increased cost of construction endorsement, less exclusions provided in the standard form of fire insurance policy.
 In all events Replacement Cost shall be an amount sufficient that neither Lessor nor Lxxxxx is deemed to be a co-insurer of the Leased Property in question.